mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 TODO: Test Display Port to HDMI cable.

 {{<notice type="info">}}
-**Note**: If the computer you're connecting to has no HDMI output, you should be able to use a simple DVI to HDMI adaptor or Display Port to HDMI adaptor, though I haven't tested this personally.
+**Note**: If the computer you're connecting to has no HDMI output, you should be able to use a DisplayPort to HDMI cable or a DVI to HDMI cable, though I haven't tested the latter personally.
 (TODO: link to devices)
 {{</notice>}}

 ### Connect an Ethernet cable (optional)